puppetlabs/puppet-docs/source/pe/3.7/orchestration_overview.markdown

 If you extend orchestration by [integrating external applications][integrate], you can limit the actions each application has access to by distributing policy files; [see the Configuring Orchestration page][config] for more details.

-You can also allow additional users to log in as the `peadmin` user on the puppet master, usually by distributing standard SSH public keys.
+You can also allow additional users to log in as the `peadmin` user on the Puppet master, usually by distributing standard SSH public keys.

 ### Network Traffic

-Every node (including all agent nodes, the puppet master server, and the console) needs the ability to initiate connections to the puppet master server over TCP port 61613.
+Every node (including all agent nodes, the Puppet master server, and the console) needs the ability to initiate connections to the Puppet master server over TCP port 61613.
 See the [notes on firewall configuration in the "System Requirements" chapter of this guide](./install_system_requirements.html#firewall-configuration) for more details about PE's network traffic.

 * * *